austindevguy/ava_soln/README.md

 Assignment 2: Create a simple dashboard to display the stored dataTempus
 -----------------------------------------------------------------------------------------------
 Austin:
 Kindly refer to the file powerbi_demo.zip.
-Note that for this solution, It is sourcing from a .csv file which is pulled from a <database>.<table> which is loaded by data from Assignment/Solution 1
+Note that for this solution, It is sourcing from a .csv file which is pulled from a DB.TABLE which is loaded by data from Assignment/Solution 1

 -----------------------------------------------------------------------------------------------
 Assignment 3: Modify the application that generates the data